Motorsport at Soldier Field: Other races

 In July 1947, 25,000 spectators attended the first hot rod event at Soldier Field.
 In August 1947, 24,000 attended a day of hot rod races at the stadium sponsored by Granatelli.
 1947 races featured members of the Hurricane Hot Rod Association.
-Hot rod racings did not attain lasting prominence at the track, quickly being eclipsed by the popularity of stock car races at the venue.
+Hot rod races did not attain lasting prominence at the track, quickly being eclipsed by the popularity of stock car races at the venue.
 Pat Flaherty won the hot rod division of Soldier Field's 1949 racing championship.
 Despite being eclipsed by stock car racing, Hot Rods would still race at the stadium for several years.
-On July 25, 1954 Soldier Field hosted the Hurricane Hot Rod Association Mid-Season Championship.
+On July 25, 1954, Soldier Field hosted the Hurricane Hot Rod Association Mid-Season Championship.

 Following World War II, the stadium held many open-wheel races.
 The stadium also held "tag racing" events and demolition derbies.

 The International Motorcycle Association held a month of motorcycle races at Soldier Field beginning July 4, 1934.
 Further motorcycle races would be held at the stadium over the years as parts of police sport meets and during stunt shows.

 In 1953, Joie Chitwood brought his "Tournament of Thrills" racing event to the stadium, which included both races and motorsport stunts.
 A 1964 event at the stadium, which also featured races and stunts, was similarly titled the "Tournament of Thrills".

+In the 2000s, the stadium's parking lot was used for several drifting races.
 In both 2005 and 2006 Soldier Field's parking lot was used for Formula DRIFT races.
 In 2009, the parking lot was used for a D1GP race.

 Other motorsport

 During the 1964 "Tournament of Thrills", motorcycle stunts were performed at the stadium.

 Soldier Field also hosted tractor pulling events.
-In the early-to-mid 1980s saw the US Hot Rod Association host Truck and Tractor Sled Pull Competitions and Monster Truck exhibitions here.
+In the early-to-mid 1980s, the US Hot Rod Association hosted truck and tractor sled pulls and monster truck exhibitions at the stadium.
 The engines on some of the vehicles would echo through the skyscrapers in downtown Chicago as they made their pull.
-Damage to the stadium turf on a few of the event occasion's led USHRA to move events to the Rosemont Horizon (known today as Allstate Arena).
+Damage to the stadium turf on a few of the event occasion's led USHRA to move these events to the Rosemont Horizon (known today as Allstate Arena).